zzxiang/proEigenGWAS/README.md

 # proEigenGWAS for biobank-scale genetic data

-We propose a scalable and exact algorithm to compute principal components on genetic variation data.
-Our method is based on a previously proposed latent variable model for probabilistic PCA, PPCA (Roweis 1999, Tipping and Bishop 1999), of which PCA arises in the small variance limit.
-The latent variable model formulation leads to an iterative EM algorithm for computing the principal components with time complexity O(KMN) to compute K principal components on N individuals and M SNPs per iteration.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.